Places in Syria

 • death or injury from abandoned unexploded weapons, improvised explosive devices or bombardment of the area

-• detainment by regime forces or other armed groups
+• detainment by armed groups

 • confiscation of phones, cameras and video cameras by security forces